klemenStanic/WIER2021/pa3/report/report.md

 - We insert this data into IndexWord and Posting database tables.

 ### 2.B Data retrieval / querying
-When a user enters string query, we first clean it using the same process we described above.
+When a user enters search query string, we first clean it using the same process we described above.
 Once cleaned, we iterate the query word by word and query the database for the word and append it to a list.
 This list, now containing all occurances of all the words in the search query, is then sorted by the document name, in which it appeared in.
 Words that appear in the same document are aggregated along with their frequencies and indexes.
 The list is again sorted, this time using the word frequency.
 This list, combined with snippets near the word indexes, is then printed to the standard output.

+<div style="page-break-after: always;"></div>

 ### 2.C Naive approach
 The algorithm opens each file sequentially and cleans the content of the file.
-We then iterate the list of (cleaned) words of the file and search for any words that match the words contained in search query.
-If the word matches the query search word, we save the words in the direct vicinity and increment the word's frequency.
+We then iterate the list of cleaned words of the file and search for any words that match the words contained in search query.
+If the word matches the query search word, we save the uncleaned words in the direct vicinity and increment the word's frequency.
 After the whole dataset is searched, we sort the results by frequency and print out the results.

 ## 3. Results
 Results on the given search queries are presented in section 5.
-We limited the number of snippets per document to 2 and also trancuted some results, to only show top hits.
+We limited the number of snippets per document to 2 (this can be changed in code, using variable `N_OF_SNIPPETS`) and also trancuted some results, to only show top hits.
 Full outputs, both for the basic and inverted index version are stored in folder `results`.
-TODO: comment results

 ### 3.A Inverted index database, basic info:
 Our database consists of two tables.
 First table, named IndexWords, contains all tokenized words found in the given documents, which includes 48 910 different words.